Challenges for Reinforcement Learning in Quantum Circuit Design: Implementation

-\paragraph{\textbf{Action Space}} Regarding the implementation of the action space, the main challenge we face is the mixed nature of quantum control.
-Whilst the selection of gates and qubits to be applied resembles a discrete decision problem, we argue that integrating continuous control over the parameterization of the placed gate is crucial to unveil the full potential of RL for QC.
-As current RL algorithms do not implement polices with mixed output spaces, we opt for a fully continuous action space and discretize the choice over the gate, qubit, and control contained.
-Yet our long-term vision is the enablement of mixed control to optimally suite quantum control.
+Regarding the implementation of the action space, the main challenge we face is the mixed nature of quantum control: While selecting gates and qubits to be applied resembles a discrete decision problem, we argue that integrating continuous control over the parameterization of the placed gate is crucial to unveiling RL's full potential for QC.
+As current RL algorithms do not implement policies with mixed output spaces, we opt for a fully continuous action space and discretize the choice over the gate, qubit, and control contained.
+Yet, our long-term vision is to enable mixed control to suit quantum control optimally.